ozzush/local-first-collab-protocol-prototype/README.md

 that have matching baseId and non-empty id.

 When a client is started, he connects to the server.
 After that he accepts input, each line of input triggering an update.
-Inputting "reject" generates an update with empty id, which makes the server automatically reject it.
+Inputting "reject" or "r" generates an update with an id that starts with "-", which makes the server automatically reject it.

 # Ad-hoc testing the protocol